Why Do Scrap Prices Change?

 • Example: After the 2008 Recession, the scrap metal market dropped.
 Some countries had so much scrap stockpiled but no one was using it, so it was just sitting there wasting space.
 This caused international countries to lower prices significantly because there was much less demand for scrap metal.

-• Market Requirements May Change – Some of the countries that buy a lot of the world’s scrap may change the way they buy or classify material.
-Sometimes the way certain metals are processed overseas is a bit different than North America.
-The larger markets that buy a lot of the world’s steel, copper, or aluminum could change the way they separate or sort material.
+• Market Requirements May Change – Some countries that buy a lot of the world’s scrap may change how they buy or classify material.
+Sometimes, the way certain metals are processed overseas is a bit different than in North America.
+The larger markets that buy many of the world’s steel, copper, or aluminum could change how they separate or sort material.
 This change can create a blip in the market and cause scrap prices to change.

-• Example: In late 2017, China decided they didn’t want to keep collecting “the garbage of the world”.
+• Example: In late 2017, China decided it didn’t want to keep collecting “the garbage of the world.”
 So, they began to turn down buying scrap copper wires and cables that didn’t yield a good return.
-So wires like Romex and regular insulated wires were no longer being imported and bought into China.
-This change caused scrap wire prices to drop because it was harder to get rid of the material on a global level.
+So, wires like Romex and regular insulated wires were no longer imported and bought into China.
+This change caused scrap wire prices to drop because getting rid of the material globally was harder.

 Local Reasons Why Scrap Prices Change

-• Transportation Costs Change – Scrap prices could change locally because of things like oil or fuel prices.
-Scrap yards have to transport scrap metal to bigger yards or to ports.
-With the cost to get a truck on the road being more, then yards may drop prices.
+• Transportation Costs Change – Scrap prices could change locally because of oil or fuel prices.
+Scrap yards have to transport scrap metal to bigger yards or ports.
+With the higher cost of getting a truck on the road, yards may drop prices.
 This will allow them to make up the difference with the materials they buy.

 • Competitors – Scrap metal recycling is a competitive industry.
-In busier metro areas there are more scrap yards competing with each other.
-So like any industry, the presence of competitors may change prices depending on how they are buying scrap.
+In busier metro areas, more scrap yards are competing with each other.
+So, like any industry, the presence of competitors may change prices depending on how they buy scrap.
 If scrap yards are fighting for customers in an area, this can cause some to raise prices higher than their competitors.

 Suggested Reading: Factors That Determine Scrap Prices